-With regard to the first part of the question, it seems clear that, irrespective of the constitutional structures of the states concerned, virtually all the powers transferred to the Community were previously attributed to central government and only a small proportion were assigned wholly or partially to infra-state entities.
-Moreover, it tends to be among the latter that we find parallel, rather than exclusively Community, powers.
+With regard to the first part of the question, it seems clear that, irrespective of the constitutional structures of the states concerned, virtually all the powers transferred to the Community were previously assigned to central government and only a small proportion were assigned wholly or partially to infra-state entities.
+Moreover, it tends to be among the second that we find parallel, rather than exclusively Community, powers.

-2. The second part of the question would appear to be addressed only to the federal states and highly decentralised unitary states, rather than the rest.
+2. The second part of the question would appear to be addressed only to the federal states and highly decentralised unitary states.

-As explained above, it is the federal or central governments that participate in decisionmaking and law-making within the European institutions.
+As explained above, it is the federal or central governments that participate in decision-making and law-making within the European institutions.
 In the case of a federal government, and where the matter concerned is the responsibility of a federate entity, a ministerial-level representative of that entity may take part in the process, but will do so as a representative of the member state.

-3. In preliminary national procedures, national constitutional provisions will obviously apply.
+3. In all aspects of preliminary national procedure, national constitutional provisions will obviously apply.

-As for the implementation of Community law in each member state, this will be the task - under the responsibility of the state - of those bodies that apply national legislation in the relevant field.
+As for the implementation of Community law in each member state, this will be the task - the state having overall responsibility - of those bodies that apply national legislation in the relevant field.

-4. A consensus emerged from the replies received that, within the member states, European integration had had the practical effect of strengthening the central state vis-à-vis the infra-state entities.
+4. A consensus emerged from the replies that, within the member states, European integration had had the practical effect of strengthening central government vis-à-vis the infra-state entities.